-

 Oxford United

-Liverpol born Mark played for Holywell Town in the early years of the Welsh Premier before joining Oxford United during the 1994-95 season.
+Liverpol born glovesman Mark played for Holywell Town in the early years of the Welsh Premier before joining Oxford United during the 1994-95 season.
 He made two Football League appearances for United during that season before joining Barrow.

 David Forde